 The real story started when I had to improved resin formulations used for 3D printers for one of the biggest company in this field.
 I realized at this time that it existed mainly medium quality resins in the market and they were really expensive.

 So, I have been thinking about developing an affordable high-resolution photo-polymer for 3D printers and i thought that this was a crazy challenge.
 After a period of trials and errors, i managed to formulate my first resin that i 3D printed with a real success.

-Since, i decided to commercialize a range of photo-polymer resins for 3D printers and my wishes are that you could enjoy these new 3D-Materials soon.
+Since, i decided to commercialize a range of photopolymer resins for 3D printers and my wishes are that you could enjoy these new materials soon.

 Who i am and what i am doing ?